Skip to main content

 Taming Inflammation through Nutrition

-An is a primary strategy.
+An anti-inflammatory diet is a primary strategy.
 The goal is to shift the balance of dietary fats and increase the intake of antioxidant-rich foods.
 Pro-inflammatory signaling molecules, such as certain prostaglandins, are synthesized from omega-6 fatty acids, which are abundant in processed foods, refined seed oils, and high amounts of red meat.

 Conversely, anti-inflammatory prostaglandins are synthesized from omega-3 fatty acids.
 By adjusting the dietary ratio in favor of omega-3s, you can directly influence the body’s inflammatory signaling.